zack2016/smarthome/doc/user/source/release/1_x_x.rst

   * Fixed problem with get_iattr_value for index parameter
   * Added description to meta data avm_wlan_index
   * Added description for avm_wlan_index
+  * **Changed attribute name** "mac" to "avm_mac"
+  * Attribute avm_mac requires instance added now when multiple plugin instances are used
+  * Fixed avm_wlan_index for citem
+  * Fixed attribute definition for wifi index
+  * Adjusted thread name for Monitoring-Service
+  * Replaced deprecated smartVISU widgets in widget_avm

 * casambi:

   * Cleaned-up webinterface
   * Fixed error when API key is no longer valid
+  * set state from develop to ready

+* cli2:

+  * Created from cli plugin
+  * Use lib.network
+  * Add a webinterface

 * database:

   * Added automatic restart if database file could not be opened - That happens often with sqlite3 after switching from older Python version to 3.8 or back from 3.8 to older version.
   * Restart shng on stall of db-driver only for sqlite3 databases
+  * Replaced time.sleep by event wait with timeout
+  * Fixed conversion bug for webinterface and comparison
+  * Changed loglevel for entry "Cache not available in database for item ..." to info
+  * Corrected german description of item attribute 'database'

 * easymeter: